 It’s movies like Home Alone, and the pure quintessential qualities that are showcased in that movie of the holidays in the suburbs and small towns of Illinois, that offer such special magic when celebrating the holiday season in Chicago.
 Now, even though a movie like Home Alone wasn’t exactly filmed in the city of Chicago, it was filmed in the suburb of Winnetka, Wilmette, as well as Oak Park, a drive to these suburbs is a good way to experience that magic that you see when you watch a movie like Home Alone and Nothing Like The Holidays (filmed in Illinois).

 If you stop by Winnetka for example, just as Home Alone shows, the town likes to celebrate the holidays with their own light show, so make sure to stop by Christmas on Evergreen, a light show of 90,000 lights and music.
-Their aim isn’t only to spread some holiday cheer, but also raise money for Make-A-Wish of Illinois for children suffering illnesses.
+Their aim isn’t only to spread some holiday cheer, but also to raise money for Make-A-Wish of Illinois for children suffering illnesses.
 Another activity you can do is to visit Santa *by car* and if you have children, they can drop off their letter to him right then and there.

 So if you want to experience the cozy, warm, holiday magic and decor you see in movies like the ones mentioned, then definitely consider a drive through a suburb town/city such as Naperville, Geneva, Libertyville, Woodstock, and more!